ardhi/bajo-config/README.md

 > <br />**Attention**: I do NOT accept any pull request at the moment, thanks!<br /><br />

-If you want to use YAML or TOML in your [Bajo Framework](https://github.com/ardhi/bajo) config files, this is the plugin you need to install.
+If you want to use YAML or TOML in your [Bajo](https://github.com/ardhi/bajo) config files, this is the plugin you need to install.

 ## Installation